JJ/hoborg/text/text.md

 arising from somewhere in the path, a few hundred yards ahead of us.

 I would have stopped right there but didn't, afraid of being uncovered by the other circus hands.

+Not that I was under a cover, mind you.
+I just didn't want them to know that my purpose in life was not to live in and by the circus, just to get something out of it.

-But I should have, because I didn't like what I saw down the road.
+But I should have left everything right there and then, because I didn't like what I saw down the road.
 It was not nice, you know.
 Not that they didn't deserve it, but one thing is thinking that somebody deserves what comes his way and another wanting him to be done in front of